ninjanesto/yafl/README.md

 Currying consists in the transformation of a function that takes multiple arguments into a sequence of functions, each takes a single argument.

-Uncurring is the reverse process.
+Uncurrying is the reverse process.
 It takes a function that takes one argument and whose return value is another function and yields a new function that takes two arguments (one from each function) and returns as result the application of the first function with using the first argument and using its result with the second argument.

 Note: we only referred two arguments , but we support multiple argument functions as shown in the following examples